- Publication 530 - Introductory Material

 You meet the rules to deduct all of the mortgage interest on your loan and all of the real estate taxes on your main home.

-If you meet these conditions, then you can deduct all of the payments you actually made during the year to your mortgage servicer, the State HFA, or HUD on the home mortgage (including the amount shown on box 3 of Form 1098-MA, Mortgage Assistance Payments), but not more than the sum of the amounts shown on Form 1098, Mortgage Interest Statement, in box 1 (mortgage interest received), and box 10 (real property taxes).
+If you meet these conditions, then you can deduct all of the payments you actually made during the year to your mortgage servicer, the State HFA, or HUD on the home mortgage (including the amount shown in box 3 of Form 1098-MA, Mortgage Assistance Payments), but not more than the sum of the amounts shown in box 1 (mortgage interest received), box 5 (mortgage insurance premiums), and box 10 (real property taxes) of Form 1098, Mortgage Interest Statement.

 You may first allocate amounts paid to mortgage interest up to the amount shown on Form 1098.
 You may then use any reasonable method to allocate the remaining balance of the payments to real property taxes.
 Regardless of how you determine the deductible amount under this special safe harbor method, any amount allocated to state or local property taxes is subject to the limitation on the deduction for state and local taxes.
 However, you aren’t required to use this special method to figure your deduction for mortgage interest and real estate taxes on your main home.